warden-protocol/wardenprotocol/docs/developer-docs/docs/operate-a-node/buenavista-testnet/join-buenavista.md

    ```

    :::tip
-   When interacting with the node, you should add the path to the binary location before `wardend` [commands](/operate-a-node/node-commands).
+   When interacting with the node, you should add the path to the binary before `wardend` [commands](/operate-a-node/node-commands).
 If you install the binary to `$GOPATH/bin`, it's not required.
    :::

 ## 2. Configure